reynoldsnlp/udar/README.md

 For all features to be available, you should have `hfst` and `vislcg3` installed as command-line utilities.
 Specifically, `hfst` is needed for FST-based tokenization, and `vislcg3` is needed for grammatical disambiguation.
-The version used to successfully test the code in included in each commit in [this file](../master/hfst_vislcg3_versions.txt).
+The version used to successfully test the code is included in each commit in [this file](../master/hfst_vislcg3_versions.txt).
 The recommended method for installing these dependencies is as follows: